tmungle/tmungle.github.io/x4_misc.markdown

 Department of Pediatrics, Stanford University, May ’24
 - Clinical Utility and Feasibility of ML models (Net Benefit and Decision Curve Analysis), BIOMED 223, Stanford University, April '24
 - _Conference Talks_
 	- A multimodal machine learning approach to accurately identify patients with glaucoma in real world data repositories.
-(American Glaucoma Society) (_<u>to be presented as Top 5 Plenary Paper Presentations</u>_ in March '25)
+(American Glaucoma Society) (_to be presented_ in March '25)
 	- Multi-modal Ensemble Learning for Accurate Detection of Glaucoma; (AMIA), Nov ’24
 	- Developing an automated dose advice programme to assist adaptive antimetabolite does decisions during MT in ALL; (XIIIth SIOP Asia), March ’21 (_<u>Special Mention and Award</u>_)